 As we said at the start, Death Valley has recorded the highest air temperatures in the world, so visiting in summer will mean hiking is potentially dangerous.
 Your best bet are the high peaks that are often impassable in winter (Telescope and Windrose).

-The ideal time for other hikes is during the winter (November - February) as temperatures in the day are a very pleasant 10-20C.
+The ideal time for the majority of Death Valley hikes is during the winter (November - February) as temperatures in the day are a very pleasant 10-20C.

-Spring and Autumn aren’t bad options, but we’d recommend starting your hikes early as temperatures can still reach 38C in the day.
+Spring and Autumn aren’t bad options, but we’d recommend starting your Death Valley hikes early as temperatures can still reach 38C in the day.

 Death Valley Camping